RHUL-CS-Projects/graphfellow/docs/html.md

 can't be found, or the JSON can't be parsed, then no graph will appear when you call `init()`.

-You _can_ create a graph without a separate JSON file, but if you want to do that, you need to create a JavaScript object containing the config, and use `create_graph()` instead. of `init()`

 ### Config as a JavaScript object

-If you prefer to define your config in JavaScript (or even fetch and parse the JSON yourself), you can pass in a container together with its config:
+You _can_ create a graph without a separate JSON file, but if you want to do that, you need to create a JavaScript object containing the config, and use `create_graph()` instead of `init()` to pass in a container together with its
+config:

 ```html
 <div id="foo"></div>
 ```